This page gives some information about how the temple is doing financially. It currently shows the financial position as of the end of November 2017.

 It is also helpful to look specifically at the Core Income, which is made up of standing orders and guest donations.
 This is shown in the following graph, which includes Core Income for each month since April 2015.
 The blue bars show regular income from standing order donations, the red bars represent donations placed in the temple alms bowl (guest donations), and the yellow bars are the sum of these two (tapclick the graph to enlarge it).

-There has been a slight reduction in standing orders since May, but the total remains significantly higher than for this time last year.
-Guest donations were higher in August and September than in recent months, so that August was the highest net core income that the temple has had, with September fourth highest.
+Standing orders increased to their highest level so far in October.
+They reduced slightly in November, but the total remains significantly higher than for this time last year.
+Guest donations continued at a good level in October and November, so that November was the highest core income that the temple has had, with October third highest.

 Thank you to all those who are so generously supporting the temple, through your standing orders, donations in the alms bowl, food donations and other donations in kind, in addition to the support of your practice.